kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 ![roles, profiles and users](./role-profile-user.png)

-See the in-depth guide for more details.: [Access Control Rights in depth](/core/2/guides/some-link)
+See the [in-depth guide](/core/2/guides/some-link-for-acl-in-depth) for more details.

 ### Create our first restricted user